-Now that colder weather has settled in, we’ll be spending more time cooped up indoors next to our sneezy coworkers.
+Now that colder weather has settled in, we’ll be spending more time cooped up indoors next to our sneezing coworkers.

-- Headache – Analgesic (like Tylenol, Bayer, Aleve, Advil, or Motrin)
+Use an analgesic or antipyretic (like Tylenol, Bayer, Aleve, Advil, or Motrin) for:

-- Itchy nose/eyes/throat – Antihistamine (like Dimetapp, Benadryl, Chlortrimeton, Tavist, Claritin, Zyrtec, Dramamine, NyQuil, or Allegra)
+Use an antihistamine (like Dimetapp, Benadryl, Chlortrimeton, Tavist, Claritin, Zyrtec, Dramamine, NyQuil, or Allegra) for:

-- Stuffy nose/congestion – Decongestant (like Sudafed 12 Hour, Neo-Synephrine, or Afrin)
+Use a decongestant (like Sudafed 12 Hour, Neo-Synephrine, or Afrin) for: